What is the FIXED Function?

 The FIXED function uses the following arguments:

-- Number (required argument) – It is the number that we wish to round off and convert into a text string.
+- Number (required argument) – This is the number that we wish to round off and convert into a text string.

-- Decimals (optional argument) – It specifies the number of decimal places to be displayed after the decimal point.
+- Decimals (optional argument) – This specifies the number of decimal places to be displayed after the decimal point.
 So,

 - If [decimals] argument is omitted, it takes on the default value of 2;